 Writer in Residence

 Ethan Knowles is a writer and photographer from The Bahamas.
 His areas of interest include environmentalism, tourism, queer studies and the (post)colonial Caribbean.
-He has studied in both the US and Italy, and is currently pursuing an undergraduate degree in film.
+He has studied in both the US and Italy, and recently completed an undergraduate degree in film from The American University in Rome.
+Ethan will soon continue to pursue his education by entering a Masters programme at The University of the West Indies in the fall of 2022.
 In his free time he likes to bake bread and tutor Italian.

 Sofía Olascoaga’s practice is focused on the intersections of art and education, through the exploration of encounters, think tanks, and public programs along with artists, theorists, curators, and educators, and with a wide range of institutional and independent interlocutors.